Mixed Freeze-In and Freeze-Out Histories and Dark-Sector Decays in a $\mathbb{Z}_4$ Two-Scalar Model: Cosmological Evolution and Phenomenology

-For semi-annihilation we use $\langle\sigma v\rangle_{S_AS_A\to S_Bh}$ for a single channel.
-The factor of $2$ in Eq.~\eqref{eq:BoltzzA_fix} accounts for the two $S_A$ quanta depleted per reaction, while the factor of $2$ in Eq.~\eqref{eq:BoltzzB_fix} accounts for the sum of the channels $S_AS_A\to S_Bh$ and $S_A^\dagger S_A^\dagger\to S_Bh$ in the symmetric limit.
-In addition, whenever an annihilation channel involves two identical particles in the initial state (e.g.\ $S_BS_B$) we follow the standard symmetry-factor convention in the corresponding reaction densities.

-Note that for a FIMP candidate (e.g., $S_A$ with a tiny portal coupling $\lambda_{HA}\ll 1$), the abundance remains far below equilibrium, $Y_{S_A}\ll Y_{S_A}^{\rm eq}$.
-In this limit, the portal-driven $S_A S_A^\dagger\leftrightarrow{\rm SM}$ collision term effectively acts as a source proportional to $Y_{S_A}^{\rm eq\,2}$, reproducing the usual freeze-in behaviour, while the coupled system captures the interpolation to the mixed regime once conversion and semi-annihilation become relevant.
+For a FIMP component, the abundance remains far below equilibrium during production.
+In this limit, the equilibrium-subtracted source terms reproduce the usual freeze-in behaviour, while the full coupled system also captures conversion, semi-annihilation, and dark-sector injection effects.